3-Week South Africa Itinerary: Cape Town and Garden Route

 South Africa is a country of breathtaking landscapes, diverse wildlife, and vibrant culture.
 Whether you’re exploring the stunning coastline, spotting the Big Five on safari, or experiencing the rich history of Cape Town, South Africa has something for everyone.
 This travel guide provides you with the perfect 3-week South Africa itinerary.
 It includes one week in Cape Town and a 2-week road trip along the famous Garden Route.
 The itinerary covers all the highlights (and some alternative suggestions) to help you make the most of your South Africa visit.
 Visiting South Africa definitely is a trip of a lifetime and should be on everyone’s bucket list!

 Disclosure: This blog post contains affiliate links.
-I may receive a small commission for purchases/bookings made through these links, at no extra cost to you.
+I may receive a small commission for purchases or bookings made through these links, at no extra cost to you.
 I only recommend products and services that I’ve personally used and genuinely like.
+By using my links, you help support my blog and allow me to continue creating helpful free travel guides like this one, while probably funding my next cappuccino or gelato along the way.
 For more info, please read the privacy policy.

 South Africa certainly belongs to the most beautiful countries in the world.
-South Africa is not only known for incredible wildlife experiences but also amazing, diverse landscapes, great wines, endless beaches, and rich culture and history.
+The country is not only known for incredible wildlife experiences but also amazing, diverse landscapes, great wines, endless beaches, and rich culture and history.
 The country offers unforgettable experiences for all different interests.
-If it’s your first visit to South Africa, this comprehensive travel guide will provide you with the perfect South Africa trip itinerary that covers the top places to visit and the best things to do in this beautiful country.
+If it’s your first visit to South Africa, this comprehensive travel guide will provide you with the perfect South Africa road trip itinerary that covers the top places to visit and the best things to do in this beautiful country.

 Best Time to Visit South Africa